Amart85/dp-090-databricks-ml/Instructions/Labs/04b-deploying-models-in-aml.md

 ## Create the required resources

-To complete this exercise, you will need to deploy an Azure Databricks workspace in your Azure subscription.
+To complete this exercise, you will need to deploy both Azure Databricks workspace and Azure Machine Learning workspace in your Azure subscription.

 ### Deploy an Azure Databricks workspace